cervoise/so-i-became-a-keyboard/README.md

 ### Other projects

 At last, some devices are available in a fake USB Stick branding like Ruber Duckey (https://shop.hak5.org/products/usb-rubber-ducky-deluxe) and WHID (https://github.com/whid-injector/WHID).
+As thoose are well known, alternatives to them exist as the Tinyduck (https://www.tindie.com/products/justcallmekoko/tinyduck-usb-rubber-ducky/)

 There is also a way to turn your old Ubertooth into a BLE Keyboard: https://blog.ice9.us/2018/12/uberducky-ble-wireless-usb-rubber-ducky.html.